Phone and Voice Calls Setup

 Outbound Calling Through Echo Phones - When enabled, if a cell-phone-only Echo user is connected, they can call a phone number back and it will show as coming from the phone number provisioned in Echo so that it masks the Echo user's personal cell phone number.

-Inbox - When Echo user has access to voice/phone, this enables the voice queue (pending callers and available users) display in the main talk area.
+Voice Queue - When Echo user has access to voice/phone, this enables the voice queue (pending callers and available users) display in the main talk area.

 Video Instructions